6.14. jules_snow.nml

 Only used if can_model = 4.

-The model of snow under the canopy is currently only suitable for coniferous trees.
+The model of snow under the canopy is currently only suitable for trees.

 TRUE